Rosemary in Skincare: Benefits, Uses & Sustainability

 First things first: always do a patch test.
 Even though rosemary is generally well tolerated, some skin types can be reactive — especially with alcohol-based tinctures or essential oils.
 Try your blend on a small spot (like the inside of your arm) and wait 24 hours before applying it more broadly.

 If you’re using rosemary essential oil, it’s essential to follow the Essential Oil Dermal Limits Guide.
 These guidelines exist for a reason — rosemary may be natural, but it’s also potent.
-For CO₂ extracts, always stick to the manufacturer’s usage instructions since concentrations can vary widely depending on how the extract was made.
+In facial formulations, rosemary essential oil is typically used at low dermal levels (often around 1% or less), depending on chemotype and skin tolerance.

 And homemade tinctures?
 Don’t underestimate them.
 Even though they’re water-based, they carry strong active compounds.
 I usually recommend using 1–5% in a formula — blended into something gentle like a hydrosol, toner, or aloe gel — before applying it to the skin.

 Another tip?
 Avoid the eyes, broken skin, or highly sensitive areas.
 Rosemary can be stimulating — which is great for circulation, but not so great if your skin barrier is compromised or inflamed.
+Max dermal use 1–2% (depend on chemotype)/ Avoid during pregnancy (high camphor)/Not for infants.

 Seasonal Harvesting & Sustainability Tips